slinderman/pyhawkes/README.md

 This codebase is considerably cleaner than the old CUDA version, and is still quite fast with the Cython+OMP extensions and joblib for parallel sampling of the adjacency matrix.

+More Information
+===
+Complete details of this work can be found in:

+ Linderman, Scott W. and Adams, Ryan P. Discovering Latent Network Structure in Point Process Data.
+ *International Conference on Machine Learning (ICML)*, 2014.

+and

+ Linderman, Scott W., and Adams, Ryan P. Scalable Bayesian Inference for Excitatory Point Process Networks.
+ *arXiv preprint arXiv:1507.03228*, 2015.